 - Are you worried about what family and friends might think?

 - Are you an adult victim of homophobia?

 - Have you ever suffered discrimination because of your sexual orientation or the sexual orientation of a family member?

 - Has your sexuality or questioning caused conflict at home?

 - Are you unsure where to turn for help?

-If you answered ‘yes’ to any of the questions above, Charlton Hall might be a good fit for you!
+If you answered ‘yes’ to any of the questions above, you might wish to consider reading further.

 Transgender Counseling and Therapy

 Gender dysphoria is the condition of feeling one’s emotional and psychological identity as male or female to be opposite to one’s biological sex.
 Transgender counseling can include helping you to find doctors who will understand your needs, navigating legal issues associated with MTF or FTM transitions and finding good legal help to address these needs, and dealing with the psychological and emotional transitions to your preferred gender.
-Charlton Hall, MMFT, LMFT/S, RPT-S, CHt is trained in these areas and maintains a network of resources to help you become the person you were meant to be.
+The Mindful Ecotherapy Center maintains a network of resources to help you become the person you were meant to be.

 What is LGBT-Q Friendly Therapy?